DennisComp210/comp423-course-notes/docs/tutorials/rust-setup.md

 * **Contributions From/Reference:** [Starting a Static Website Project with MkDocs - Kris Jordan](https://comp423-25s.github.io/resources/MkDocs/tutorial/)

 ## **Introduction**
 Welcome to this tutorial!
-In this guide, you will learn how to set up a basic Rust development container and write a simple Rust program that outputs "Hello COMP423!".
+In this guide, you will learn how to set up a basic Rust development container in Visual Studio Code and write a simple Rust program that outputs "Hello COMP423!".
 Be sure to follow all instructions carefully from top to bottom to ensure that everything is set up correctly.
 By the end of this tutorial, you will have acquired the skills to:

 * Create a new directory and initialize a Git repository.